 It was then that Mr. Casey and Ms. Laura, as the children refer to them, knew they needed support from the community and decided to bring their idea to Mayor Rodney Craig of Hanover Park.
 With his support and connections, Mr. Casey and Ms. Laura entered into numerous meetings with the school principals, social workers, and the school district superintendent.
 After months of persistence, Faubourg Theatre gained support from Keeneyville District 20 to pilot an after-school program and Ballet for Beginners was born.

 Since that first year, the Ballet for Beginner’s pilot has evolved into Faubourg Theatre’s Literacy through the Arts after-school and summer programs.
 Mr. Casey and Ms. Laura remember the question becoming, how can we integrate the arts with education to become a positive force for the youth surrounding us?”
-The program’s purpose to engage students who struggle in school and/or at home through literacy and the arts strengthened to include three foundational objectives to:
+The program’s purpose to engage students who struggle in school and/or at home through literacy and the arts strengthened to include three fundamental objectives to:

 - Improve reading comprehension and math concepts through project-based learning.